 Bake for 15 to 20 minutes, until the top is golden brown.
 Let the cornbread cool completely in the pan before cutting it into pieces; otherwise it will crumble (those please note, this is supposed to be a crumbly cornbread).

-While cornbread is baking, combine honey and 2 teaspoons of Guntur Sannam Hot Sauce.
+While cornbread is baking, combine honey and Guntur Sannam Hot Sauce.
 Taste for heat and adjust.
 Microwave for 30 seconds, then stir.
 Alternatively, you can heat the honey in a small saucepan for a few minutes on the stove.
 You can store the honey in the refrigerator for up to 3 months.